Partners for the Future

 Since 2010, Evanston Community Foundation has had an extraordinary opportunity to invest in the capacity of high-performing Evanston organizations.

-Anonymous donors have contributed over $700,000 to create the Partners for the Future Fund at the Foundation in order to provide matching funds in the range of $50,000 to $100,000 to help build organizations’ ability to increase major gifts, as well as other intiatives to build nonprofit development capacity.
+Anonymous donors have contributed over $1 million to create the Partners for the Future Fund at the Foundation in order to provide matching funds in the range of $50,000 to $100,000 to help build organizations’ ability to increase major gifts, as well as other intiatives to build nonprofit development capacity.
+Beginning in 2017, the Fund also has supported Building the Future, a cohort training program for smaller organizations to build their fundraising capacity.

 1:1 matching gift challenge grants